Top 10 things to do in Iceland that first-timers will love!

 From anywhere in the city centre you are within walking distance from the main street which features lots of cute boutiques and family-run restaurants.

-I highly recommend starting with a walking tour to get a feel for a city then move onto the Northern Lights Museum, the Icelandic Phallological Museum (i.e. the famous ‘penis’ museum hehe!), the Viking Museum and Reykjavik Harbour.
+I highly recommend starting with a walking tour to get a feel for the city then move onto the Northern Lights Museum, the Icelandic Phallological Museum (i.e. the famous ‘penis’ museum hehe!), the Viking Museum and Reykjavik Harbour.

 Reykjavik city centre with whale statute and mountains and water in the background

-4) Visit Þingvellir National Park
+5) Visit Þingvellir National Park

 Þingvellir, or as we would pronounce it in English, ‘Thingvellir’ is a spectacular national park located in the South West of Iceland.